Background pattern

 • melanoma**

-• immune system disorders that can affect the lungs, skin, and lymph nodes (the most common presentation is sarcoidosis)
+• immune disorders that can affect the lungs, skin, and lymph nodes (the most common presentation is sarcoidosis)

 • vasculitis (inflammation of blood vessels)

-• tremor (feeling shaky)
+• tremors (feeling shaky)

 • neuropathy (disorder of the nervous system)